CGNS/HDF5 - An HPC implementation#

 CGNS relies on the fact that SLL nodes cannot be found except by following the pointers from their parents.
 This means that software accessing a node has had an opportunity to note all the data above that node in the tree.
 Therefore, nodes do not repeat within themselves information which is necessary for their interpretation but which is available at a higher level.

-Occasionally the proper interpretation of a node depends on an implicitly understood function of its structure parameters.
-Usually these relate to the actual amount of data stored.
+Occasionally, the proper interpretation of a node depends on an implicitly understood function of its structure parameters.
+Usually, these relate to the actual amount of data stored.
 Several of these functions are defined in the SIDS and referenced in this document.

 By definition, a CGNS database is created when, within an HDF5 file, a node is created which conforms to the specifications given below for a node of type “CGNSBase_t